Strawberry Whipped Cream Cheese Filling

 Instructions

-In a medium sized bowl, add the cream cheese, powdered sugar, strawberry puree and strawberry extract.
-Mix until blended.
-Slowly add the heavy cream and beat until fluffy- this will take about 2 minutes.
+- In another bowl, add the cream cheese, powdered sugar, strawberry puree and strawberry extract.
+Mix until blended and smooth.